2025 CMS Summer Meeting

 [PDF]

-ESTHER BANAIAN, UC Riverside
+ESTHER BANAIAN, University of California, Riverside

-GRANT BARKLEY, Harvard
+GRANT BARKLEY, Harvard University

 AMANDA BURCROFF, Harvard University

-JUSTIN DESROCHERS, Sherbrooke
+JUSTIN DESROCHERS, Université de Sherbrooke

-BENJAMIN GRANT, UConn
+BENJAMIN GRANT, University of Connecticut

 BLAKE JACKSON, University of Connecticut